quanteda/quanteda.textstats/cran-comments.md

 No ERRORs, NOTEs, or WARNINGs produced.

 ## Downstream dependencies

-This release causes no breaks in other packages, as checked via `revdepcheck::revdepcheck()`.
+This package currently has no reverse dependences.